idaholab/moose/framework/doc/content/syntax/LinearFVKernels/index.md

          block=LinearFVKernels
          caption=Example of the LinearFVKernels block in a MOOSE input file.

-The `LinearFVSourceKernel` in the example derives from `LinearFVElementalKernel` so it's a volumetric contribution to the right hand side, while the `LinearFVDiffusionKernel` is an `LinearFVFluxKernel` and it's a face contribution to the system matrix and right hand side.
+The `LinearFVSource` in the example derives from `LinearFVElementalKernel` so it's a volumetric contribution to the right hand side, while the `LinearFVDiffusion` is an `LinearFVFluxKernel` and it's a face contribution to the system matrix and right hand side.
 The remaining MOOSE syntax is what you would expect to see in finite element kernel objects.
 The `variable` parameter refers to the variable that this kernel is acting on (i.e. into